NativeScript/sample-ImageUpload/README.md

 ## Usage

-Connetc your device or start your prefered emulator/simulator.
+Connect your device or start your prefered emulator/simulator.
 Tnen from the root app directory start your cmd/shell

 for android